NVAnjelo/nvanjelo.github.io/content/en/documentation/code/Modules/group__mcutils__interactions.md

 )
 ```

-Determine if the <a href="http://example.org/namespaces/namespacerivet_1_1pid/">PID</a> is that of a electromagnetically interacting particle.
+Determine if the PID is that of a electromagnetically interacting particle.

 ### function isWeakInteracting